joosthvanderlinden/pandas-method-chaining-tutorial/README.md

 ## Method chaining
-It is common practice and encouraged in the Pandas documentation to use 'method chaining.'
+It is common practice and encouraged in the Pandas documentation to use 'method chaining' or function 'pipes.'
 I use method chaining, for example, to read in my data and to group/sample/slice before plotting.
 The advantages of method chaining include:
 - It saves you from having to define a lot of intermediate variables.
 - You can clean your data directly after you read it in, combining all your pre-processing steps into a single command.
 - You can plot your data directly after grouping/sampling/slicing/etc.